The CMA unites physicians who believe in a better future of health.

 The CMA Governance structure includes CMA members, an Annual General Meeting, General Council, a Board of Directors and several committees.about CMA Governance

 The Annual General Meeting is an opportunity for members to connect on important and emerging association issues.about AGM

-The CMA follows fair and transparent processes to nominate and elect its president-elect, board members, and other CMA committee members.about CMA Nominations and Elections
+The CMA follows fair and transparent processes to nominate its board members and other CMA committee members.about CMA Nominations

 Member Health Policy Proposals